 Lead Times and Locations¶

-The tab Procurement in the Product form contains information about different lead times and locations.
+The tab Procurement & Locations in the Product form contains information about different lead times and locations.
 Three lead time figures are available:

 Manufacturing Lead Time: lead time, in days, between a production order and the end of production of the finished product,

 The warranty period is used in the Repairs management and after-sales service.
-You can find more information on this subject in the chapter Manufacturing.
+You can find more information on this subject in the on line chapter about Manufacturing.

 Fields in the section Storage Localisation are for information only; they do not have any impact on the management of stock.

-Counter-Part Locations Properties : automatically proposed by the system, but the different values can be modified.
+Counter-Part Locations Properties are automatically proposed by the system, but the different values can be modified.
 You will find counterpart locations for:

 A procurement location is a temporary location for stock moves that have not yet been finalized by the scheduler.
 When the system does not yet know if procurement is to be done by a purchase or production, OpenERP uses the counterpart location Procurement.
 In this location, you will find everything that has not yet been planned by the system.
 The quantities of product in this location cancel each other out.